The following includes parent, teacher and student responsibilities and detailed information about studio life and policies. Updated August 2018.

-Did I already mention I LOVE teaching piano?!
-Whether a student becomes a professional musician or just plays occasionally for fun, the discipline of practice and commitment in learning the piano will bring many future returns.
+Did I already mention I LOVE teaching piano and cello!!
+Whether a student becomes a professional musician or just plays occasionally for fun, the discipline of practice and commitment in learning an instrument will bring many future returns.
 It truly is an investment into a lifetime of enjoying music!

 If you haven't read the research of the amazing benefits of music study at an early age see this very informative link

 I commit to give my best in helping each student achieve his/her musical goals by :

 - Being sensitive to individual personalities,abilities, and learning styles.

 - Providing a patient, encouraging and enthusiastic atmosphere for learning.

 - Giving all my students the opportunity to explore different types of music such as pop, hymns,jazz, folk, duets and classical music while being attentive to what is their favorite.

 - Challenging, motivating , inspiring and hopefully putting a smile on each student’s face!